Making a commercial-grade thermal printer work for your shipping and labeling needs.

 This entry was started because for some reason throughout all of the years of repairing printers there hasn’t really been a good article about thermal printer repair.
-Usually when you look-up problems with these types of printers you ether get sucked into trap-sites that are trying to get your contact info.
-Forums which have a lot of dead links.
+Usually when you look-up problems with these types of printers you ether get sucked into trap sites that are trying to get your contact info.
+Forums that have a lot of dead links.
 Or some company that is only out to sell you a new thermal printer instead of fixing or even using the one that you already got.
-We’re old school Luddites and still believe the internet is a place for information.
+We’re old-school Luddites and still believe the internet is a place for information.
 We will not sell you anything.
 If you find any of this information useful to you then awesome.

 Finding a thermal printer.

-In the computer repair and information technology field thermal printers are one of those devices that you typically see in a shipping/receiving area of a company that prints out all of their labels that they use to tag all of the boxes in their warehouse to keep things nice and organized.
+In the computer repair and information technology field, thermal printers are one of those devices that you typically see in a shipping/receiving area of a company that prints out all of the labels that they use to tag all of the boxes in their warehouse to keep things nice and organized.
 Often times during a merger, upgrade, or simply going out of business the thermal printers in companies like this often get thrown right into the trash.
-Which is one of the most oddest things in the world because if you check Ebay about the going rate of a quality thermal printer they are asking somewhere in the ballpark of hundreds if not thousands of dollars just for one of these units.
+This is one of the oddest things in the world because if you check eBay about the going rate of a quality thermal printer they are asking somewhere in the ballpark of hundreds if not thousands of dollars just for one of these units.

-The thermal printer that was recovered from being destroyed.
+The thermal printer was recovered from being destroyed.

 Thermal transfer and direct transfer.
 What is the difference?